egovernments/municipal-services/tradelicense-calculator/README.md

 ## Service Details

 Tradelicense calculator application is used to calculate the Tradelicense Fees based on the different billing slabs in the DB.
 Every Billing Slab combination has its own demand configurations.
-Once the demand is created for the combination, it calls billing-services API to generate the fees.
+Once the demand is created for the combination, it calls billing API to generate the fees.

 ### API Details